Amein-Eskinder/CICO-HijraBank-Agreements/CICO HijraBank SLA.md

 * **(a) Termination for Cause:** The non-breaching Party may terminate this Agreement (in whole or in part) pursuant to Section 15.2 if the breach is not cured within the applicable cure period.
 In the event of such termination for cause by The Bank due to CICO’s breach, CICO shall refund to The Bank any prepaid fees covering the period after the effective termination date.
 In the event of termination for cause by CICO due to The Bank’s breach, any fees prepaid by The Bank are non-refundable and any fees accrued or due up to the termination date shall become immediately due and payable.

-* **(b) Substitute Performance (for CICO’s breach):** If CICO materially breaches and fails to cure, The Bank may, upon written notice, obtain replacement software or services from an alternative provider to fulfill the remaining scope of this Agreement.
-In such case, CICO shall be liable to reimburse The Bank for the reasonable excess costs actually incurred by The Bank in procuring similar software or services to replace what CICO was obligated to provide, **provided** that such excess costs shall not exceed the fees that would have been payable to CICO for the same period.
-This remedy is in addition to any refund under (a) and subject to the liability limits in Section 11, except in cases of willful misconduct.

-* **(c) Suspension (for non-payment):** If The Bank is in material breach due to non-payment of fees and fails to cure within the cure period, CICO shall have the right, without terminating the Agreement, to suspend its performance of Support Services or access to the System (for example, by disabling login or updates) until The Bank has paid all outstanding undisputed amounts.
+* **(b) Suspension (for non-payment):** If The Bank is in material breach due to non-payment of fees and fails to cure within the cure period, CICO shall have the right, without terminating the Agreement, to suspend its performance of Support Services or access to the System (for example, by disabling login or updates) until The Bank has paid all outstanding undisputed amounts.
 CICO shall give at least fifteen (15) days’ advance written notice of any such suspension.
 Suspension of services shall not be CICO’s first recourse unless the payment default is significant or repeated.

-* **(d) Legal and Equitable Relief:** The non-breaching Party may seek all other legal or equitable remedies available under law to address the breach, including specific performance, injunctions (especially for breaches of confidentiality or IP rights), and damages, subject to the limitations and exclusions set forth in this Agreement.
+* **(c) Legal and Equitable Relief:** The non-breaching Party may seek all other legal or equitable remedies available under law to address the breach, including specific performance, injunctions (especially for breaches of confidentiality or IP rights), and damages, subject to the limitations and exclusions set forth in this Agreement.

 **13.4 Continuation of Obligations:** During the period of notice and cure for any alleged breach (and any dispute resolution period), the Parties shall continue to perform their obligations under this Agreement to the extent possible.
 For example, if The Bank alleges a material failure in the System, CICO should continue to provide support efforts to resolve it during the cure period; if CICO alleges non-payment, The Bank should pay any undisputed portions and work in good faith to resolve disputes.